Babyoilrig/CatrinMentzoni-Portfolio/README.md

 Unfortunately, this project does not yet display correctly on Firefox and Chrome mobile browsers.

-As a result I will be editing this project soon using tailwind.
+As a result I will be editing this project soon using Tailwind.

 **Author**